 All valuable data should be backed up regularly, preferably in another location.
 A good data center location strategy maps out the best places to replicate and store data so it can be easily accessed in the event that other redundant systems fail and the main network goes down.
 By using more than one data center, companies can ensure that even if some disaster occurs, they will be able to carry on with minimal disruption.

-Once implemented, you will want to test the different connections by physically disconnecting hardware to make sure failover occurs as anticipated.
-If things do not go as planned during testing, create an after-action report that lists the items you need to fix as a result of the testing.
-Create a procedure to follow for both automatic and manual flip over.
+Colocation data centers regularly conduct tests to assess the integrity of their backup systems and redundant networks.
+They can test different connections by physically disconnecting hardware to make sure failover occurs as anticipated.
+If things do not go as planned during testing, data center managers then create an after-action report that lists the items they need to fix as a result of the testing.
+They also create a procedure to follow for both automatic and manual flip over.

-Modern businesses require a continuous connection to the Internet and cloud for mission critical applications and resources.
-Without network redundancy, if one device fails you can take down your entire network, and it sometimes takes hours if not days to restore.
+Modern businesses require a continuous connection to the internet and cloud for mission-critical applications and resources.
+Without network redundancy, the failure of one device can take down an entire network, and it sometimes takes hours if not days to restore services.

-You must weigh the cost of redundancy to the risk of an outage.
+Organizations must weigh the cost of redundancy against the risk of an outage.
 In most cases, redundant networks will offer significant value.
-By creating and implementing a plan for network redundancy, you can ensure that your mission-critical applications are still accessible during times of need.
+By creating and implementing a plan for network redundancy, they can ensure that their mission-critical applications are still accessible during times of need.